ayoo2452/DH110/README.md

 **********************Major pain points in design:**********************

 - Error prevention:
-    - Most of MyLA311’s poor design comes from their lack of error prevention throughout the “Create Service Request” user flow.
-To begin, I randomly chose a service to “request” (Dog Defecation, under the Animal Complaints/Violations section).
-Upon navigating to the Service Request Details page, I found that I had to input my residence address in.
-Many online retailers or forms that require you to input an address typically verify your address— that is, they make sure that you’ve entered a real address.
-However, MyLA311 does not have such a feature, so users are responsible for validating their own address (typos are also not accounted for).
-    - Another area of concern is the Contact Info section of submitting a request.
-Though the initial page annotates what information belongs where (ex.
-“Email” is written in the first box), these annotations go away once users start typing in those boxes.
-If a user didn’t read these annotations and just started randomly inputting information (say, wrote the first name in the top box, last name in the second, and their email in the third), the system would error, but the user would have to erase at least one of their inputs to verify what box is for what information.
+    - The “Create Service Request” userflow does not prompt users to verify input locations and/or addresses.
+Users are able to enter arbitrary entries to the address input section.
-    - And as mentioned previously in [Heuristic 1](https://github.com/ayoo2452/DH110/tree/main/Assignment%201#1.1), users are not given a confirmation/review page prior to submitting their request.
-Removing the ability to review the requests can be detrimental to users, developers, and those who have to follow up on all the requested services.
-Users may not see their problem resolved due to a mistaken input, developers may have to account for more ways to filter erroneous/mistyped inputs, and local authorities may waste resources on looking into incorrectly cited reports.
+    - Users are not given a confirmation/review page prior to submitting their request.
+As such, users may not see their problem resolved due to a mistaken input, developers may have to account for more ways to filter erroneous/mistyped inputs, and local authorities may waste resources on looking into incorrectly cited reports.
 - Flexibility and efficiency of use:
-    - A major flaw in this app lies in its poor browse-ability.
-Specifically, the “City Service Directory” has extremely poor organization.
-When navigating to this directory, users are met with an extensive list of services that are in no apparent order— they aren’t sorted alphabetically, nor by sector, and there are no relevant dates attached to the service titles that might hint at how services are being organized.
-Additionally, there is no way to filter the services.
+    - The “City Service Directory” feature has extremely poor organization.
+This feature is composed of an extensive list of services that are in no apparent order— they aren’t sorted alphabetically, nor by sector, and there are no relevant dates attached to the service titles that might hint at how services are being organized.
+    - No way to filter the services.
 Users looking to browse through a specific category of services (say, housing assistance) would have to scroll through the entirety of the list.

 ### **********************************************************Heuristic evaluation #2: 211LA.org**********************************************************